PavanRangani/docs/docs/prd/admin-console/manage-asa-version.md

 ## Show Current or Historical data
 ### System Rule
-- Users can see whether a version is added to an entity in the current or past.
+- Users can see whether a version is added in `ASA` or `Fee details` to an entity in the current or past.

 ### UX Rule
 - Entities are shown in 2 tabs: `Current` & `History`
-    - `Current`: It shows entity where this version is in use as Current version.
+    - `Current`: It shows entity where this version is in use as the current version in `ASA` or `Fee Details`.
-    - `History`: It shows entity where this version was used as historical version.
+    - `History`: It shows entity where this version was used as historical version in `ASA` or `Fee Details`.
 - Show count of entity with each tabs.
 - When any tab has no entities, shows that tab in disabled mode.
 - When version has current records, default tab is `Current` tab.